raine/tmux-snaglord/README.md

 hello world           ← output
 ```

-If no commands are found, run `tmux-snag init` to auto-detect the best preset
+If no commands are found, run `tmux-snaglord init` to auto-detect the best preset
 for your shell, or configure a custom pattern.

 **Note:** Because this tool relies on regex pattern matching, detection accuracy